 07 Nov Pros and Cons of an All-in-One Steam Shower Enclosure

 For those looking to simplify the steam shower purchasing process, an all-in-one shower is an attractive option.
-In addition to the steam shower component, these products can include amenities such as a sound system, lighting, a foot massager, and even a small whirlpool tub, all in a compact design.
+In addition to the steam shower generator, these products can include amenities such as a sound system, lighting, a foot massager, and even a small whirlpool tub, all in a compact design.
 When faced with a shower remodel, this can seem like an easy way to upgrade—just slide the unit into place and hook it up.
 It is not always that cut-and-dried, however, so it pays to do your research.

-When reviewing brands and models, the first thing to look at is what the shower is made of.
+When reviewing steam shower brands and models, the first thing to look at is what the shower is made of.
 Materials like plastic are inherently problematic in a steam shower due to the high temperature of the steam as it enters (212°F).
 Acrylic, a plastic commonly used in steam showers, can withstand a maximum temperature of only 176°F, so the steam cannot blow directly onto the walls.
 The concerns are similar for showers made of ABS (acrylonitrile butadiene styrene) plastic, so be cautious if you see either of these materials listed in a unit’s specifications.

 Where the product is manufactured is also crucial.
 Many all-in-one steam showers are made overseas and therefore may not be subject to the same safety and service standards as domestically made products.
 Before buying any unit, be sure to check with a third-party safety agency, such as UL, ETL, or CSA, to verify that it has been tested and is listed by that agency as an approved product that may be used in the US.
 You can do this by calling the agency or doing a product search on their website.
 Another important certification to look for is ASSE, as this group checks shower valves for leakage and scalding.